forgemaker/motel/README.md

-## Motel Backend Website using Larvel PHP Framework.
+## Motel Backend Website

+Motel support CRUD API for IOS and Android using Larvel which is popular PHP framework.

 ## initial project